ikigailabs-io/ikigai/README.md

     print(model)
 ```

-The output containing information about all of the app's models resembles the
+The resulting output resembles the example and contains information,
-following example:
+like the model's name, associated app id, and the model type.

 ```py
 Model(app_id='aB3k9QeL',